From the Starting Line | Celebrating Agility and Adaptability in the Midst of Disruption

 Nkechi Ijioma, MD, FACC, is senior associate consultant cardiologist and assistant professor with the Mayo Clinic Health System in La Crosse, WI.

-Keywords: ACC Publications, Cardiology Magazine, COVID-19, Pandemics, Electronic Mail, Text Messaging, Public Health, Holidays, Friends, Fellowships and Scholarships, Seasons, Medicaid, Reading, Developing Countries, Motion Pictures as Topic
+Keywords: ACC Publications, Cardiology Magazine, COVID-19, Pandemics, Electronic Mail, Text Messaging, Public Health, Holidays, Friends, Fellowships and Scholarships, Seasons, Medicaid, Reading, Developing Countries, Motion Pictures

 < Back to Listings